PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

     dist.init_process_group("nccl", rank=rank, world_size=world_size)
 ```

 Note that `dist.init_process_group()` is blocking.
 That means the code waits until all processes have reached that line and the command is successfully executed before going on.
-One should prefer `nccl` over `gloo` since the latter will use TCP by first moving tensor to CPU.
+One should prefer `nccl` over `gloo` as [described here](https://pytorch.org/docs/stable/distributed.html#initialization).

 For the single-GPU training: